google-parfait/confidential-federated-compute/docs/inspecting_endorsements.md

 set of privacy properties that the corresponding app will ensure are upheld by every endorsed data access policy.

-Just as with the ledger binary endorsements, you can use the `rekor-monitor` tool to find transparency log entries for this endorsement key.
+Just as with the KMS or ledger binary endorsements, you can use the `rekor-monitor` tool to find transparency log entries for this endorsement key.
 The following example configuration will surface a recent data access policy endorsement for the [Gboard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin)
 app: